-Decorating with yellow is one of the simplest ways to introduce some character into your home.
-Experiment with a variety of tones to set the mood for a sunny playroom, a welcoming den or a sophisticated entryway.
+Decorating with yellow is one of the simplest ways to bring some character into your home.
+Experiment with this palette to set the mood for a sunny playroom, a welcoming den or a sophisticated entryway.
 Pair yellow furniture, accents and accessories with other warm tones for a bright and relaxing space, or use vibrant yellow pieces sparingly in an otherwise neutral room for a vivid pop of color.

 Yellow and Analogous Colors

 When choosing yellow decor, consider an analogous color scheme composed of hues that are close to each other on the color wheel.
-When paired with shades like mustard and canary, green, orange and other colors that go with yellow create a soothing and cohesive feel.
+When paired with shades like mustard and canary, green, orange and other colors that go with yellow create a soothing and cohesive motif.

-Analogous palettes make an exceptional choice for bedrooms.
-These spaces should feel inviting and serene.
-While contrasting colors are stimulating with a big visual impact, the terracotta orange, mahogany brown, and pale sunflower in this design are similar enough to let your eye relax.
+Analogous palettes are an exceptional choice when you’re decorating a living room to feel inviting and serene.
+While contrasting colors have a big visual impact, establishing a theme with terracotta orange, mahogany brown and pale sunflower creates a soothing blend of similar hues that let the eye and mind relax.

-A monochromatic palette uses tints and tones of a single color to create harmony in your interior.
-Although all-yellow living rooms are uncommon, a completely gray, beige, or brown space often deploys muted yellow accents.
+A monochromatic palette uses various tints and tones of a single color to create harmony in your interior design.
+Although all-yellow spaces are uncommon, a completely brown, beige or gray living room often incorporates muted yellow accents.
 For example, yellowish beige furniture gets a boost from sunny yellow pillows, blankets, photo frames and florals.

 Yellow Complementary Colors

-What colors go with yellow?
+When looking for colors that go with yellow, consider experimenting with opposites.
 Hues across from yellow on the color wheel, like purple, are another option.
-A versatile, complementary palette can produce eye-catching contrast or a subtle, sophisticated look depending on the shades you pick.
+These complementary palettes can produce eye-catching contrast or a subtle, sophisticated look depending on the shades you choose.

-Fun and playful, a blend of lilac and chartreuse is ideal for a kids room.
-Even with vibrant walls and bedding, the decorator keeps this purple and yellow room balanced by including white furniture.
-Adding neutrals is essential with complementary pairings to prevent the two dominant colors from clashing.
+A fun and playful blend of lilac and chartreuse is ideal for a kid’s room.
+Even with vibrant walls and bedding, you can easily keep your purple and yellow room balanced by including white furniture.
+Adding neutrals with complementary pairings dials down the intensity of your two dominant colors.

 Incorporating saturated colors is a simple trick to make your accent hues stand out.
 In the example bedroom, yellow blankets and wall decals pack a big punch.
 These undiluted hues would be the first thing you notice in a neutral room.
-However, the primary colors red and blue draw equal attention and develop the space’s comic book theme.
+However, the primary colors red and blue used alongside yellow and green balance the space by drawing equal attention throughout the room.

 Lighten the Mood

 Full of energy, bright yellow decor gives off an optimistic and joyful vibe.
-This color mirrors the effect of natural sunlight, making it perfect for a cheerful sunroom such as this one.
+This color mirrors the effects of natural sunlight, making it perfect for a cheerful sunroom.
 Consider a vivid yellow outdoor stool or a printed curtain to enhance a country cottage motif or lighten up a room filled with darker neutral tones.

 Yellow in Any Style

-Contemporary spaces are always open to a pop of color, which makes bold yellow decor a favorite in modern design.
-For example, using yellow strategically establishes a strong focal point in a living or dining room.
+Contemporary spaces are always open to a pop of color, making bold yellow decor a favorite in cutting-edge interior design.
+Using yellow strategically establishes a strong focal point in a living or dining room.
 For example, a vase of daffodils can draw the eye to the center of a walnut coffee table or a mahogany dining set, so arrange yellow blooms wherever you want your guests’ attention.